LvChuang666/why-invest-in-bitcoin/README.rst

 constrain how much they lend.
 Nominally there is a reserve requirement; typically 10%, which means they can loan out 10 times as much as they have.
 But even this rule does not really limit them in practice, as the Fed will simply loan them the needed reserves.
-They only thing that stops them from giving out a loan is the fear it might not be paid back.
+The only thing that stops them from giving out a loan is the fear it might not be paid back.
 While the money they loan out is created without cost, they do get to keep the interest paid on the loan.
 In making loans they are creating our money supply and then we pay them for it